urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 45. The Lucky Knife
-> **Target Words**: `absorb, boss, committee, contract, crew, devote, dig, dine, donate, double, elevate, flavor, foundation, generation, handle, layer, mud, smooth, soil, unique`
+> `absorb, boss, committee, contract, crew, devote, dig, dine, donate, double, elevate, flavor, foundation, generation, handle, layer, mud, smooth, soil, unique`

 I’ve devoted my life to studying past generations.
 Last year, I had a unique chance to work with my uncle.
 Our job was to find old treasures for a school’s history foundation.
 He also hired a crew of students.
 They signed a contract to work with him.
 He was the boss.
 The place was strange, though.
 I dined on many things that I had never tasted before.
 They had an unusual flavor.